-THE UNIFORM CAPITAL ALLOWANCE SYSTEM
+UNIFORM CAPITAL ALLOWANCE

-The UCA provides a set of general rules that applies across a variety of depreciating assets and certain other capital expenditure.
-It does this by consolidating a range of former capital allowance regimes.
-The UCA replaces provisions relating to:
+UCA provide a set of general rules that apply across a variety of depreciating assets and certain other capital expenditure.
+UCA do this by consolidating a range of former capital allowance regimes.
+UCA replace provisions relating to: